maxbundscherer/akka-serialization-comparison/README.md

 ## Advanced

-To run both modes after each other you can run command ``sbt mixedMode``
+To run both modes after each other you can run command ``sbt mixedMode``.

+To run both modes after each other and pipe outputs to files you can run command ``./autoRunner.sh`` (check script before you do that).

 ### Increase default sbt memory-params